WA electricity rebates and incentives 2026: complete guide

 EV incentives

-As EV adoption grows, possible incentives include:
+As EV adoption grows, WA may expand:

 - Registration discounts.